 This post answers the top questions I receive on the topic of wedding guest list and invitation cards planning, and starts our series on wedding invitations and planning for the wedding reception.
 It’s common for brides-to-be to get excited about being newly engaged and start to verbally invite everyone they know to their wedding.
 Don’t make that mistake because later, you cannot un-invite some people in the event that you discover that your wedding budget can only accommodate a few of the people you previously invited.
 Instead, first, make a guest list to know your limit.

-5 Reasons to Make a Wedding Guest List Early
+Reasons Why You Should Make a Wedding Guest List Before Sending Out Invitation Cards

 It’s important to decide how many guests you want to invite and also write your guest list, early in the wedding planning process, and there are many benefits to doing so.
 Below are our 5 reasons why you need to make a guest list.